Geography of Franz Josef Land: Landforms

 The archipelago is located at the nearest about 900 km from the North Pole, far beyond the Polar Circle.
 The group's 191 islands measure 16135 km2.
 They extend over a length of 234 km in the north–south direction and 350 km in the east–west direction.
 There are flat mountains in the range of 400–490 m above sea level.
 The general lie of the land is in the elevation range between 300 m in the north and 600 m in the south with Wilczek Land forming the highest land mass at an elevation of 670 m.
 The islands are covered with glaciers to the extent of 85%, with no land breaks, and the land area of all the islands is only about 20%, with a coastline measuring 4425 km.
 There are multiple icebergs, with limited length of less than 400 m and some of them are similar to the Antarctic tabular iceberg.
 Air borne radar measurements have recorded an ice layer of 400 m in Graham Bell and Hall Islands; the thick ice cover on the islands is a phenomenon of the last 1000 years.
-As a result the reindeer population has not survived in these islands.
+As a result, the reindeer population has not survived in these islands.
 Moving down to the coastal region, where the ice disappears, many lakes and ponds are seen.
-But as this area is very limited only small streams are noted, the largest extendigng only 19 km in length on Prince George Island.
+But as this area is very limited only small streams are noted, the largest extending only 19 km in length on Prince George Island.